After a While

 In the dark months leading up to Rach’s suicide I was her chief confidant.
 I was the person she reached out to, often in the dead of night.
 I spent hours talking and listening.
 I was deeply concerned months before she dramatically ended her life.
 I talked her into attending an inhouse treatment program.
 I sent her gifts.
 I checked in regularly.
 I sought far and wide seeking anything that could help.
 I talked to my psychologist friends.
 I devoured books and resources on depression, suicidal thoughts, grief (Rachelle’s decline started with deep grief for a death of someone close to her) and then when Rach said that all she wanted to do was drink to obliterate the pain, I researched alcoholism and trauma.

 I would help a little and then each regression would be worse.
 I wasn’t having an impact, and it was taking its toll on me.
 I felt my self slowly draining.
 The calls became nightly and with the time difference between rural New Zealand and Melbourne I would lose precious sleep.
-I was also constantly concerned and deeply aware that professional help was desperate needed.
+I was also constantly concerned and deeply aware that professional help was desperately needed.
 Yet Rach would only last one or two sessions with professionals and would always come back to me.
 I just need you D, she would say.
 I trust you.
 The trouble was, I was slowly dissolving.
 I had to put in some boundaries, and I needed to get some sleep.
 At the same time as this was happening my beloved Nanny died.
 She had nurtured and loved me from birth and was effectively a mother figure.
 My grief at losing her was clutching at my soul as I tried to help Rachelle.

 The first time I turned my phone off at night (at the insistence of my worried husband) – I woke to a suicide note from Rach.
 I frantically called and called and finally got hold of her two days later.
 She was in hospital from a failed suicide attempt.
 It was at this stage that I, along with her family and the professionals talked her into an inhouse treatment.
 She lasted two weeks and we then returned to the nightly calls.
 Although now it wasn’t Rach I was talking to.
 It was a zombie fluttering on a heavy concoction of mind-altering drugs.
 It was disconcerting.
 The conversations were esoteric, heavily spiritual and hauntingly dark.
 She wasn’t supposed to drink but slowly she started to add alcohol to the equation, and it descended into an apocalyptic movie.